 Daycare hours are from 6:30 a.m. to 4:30 p.m.
 Monday through Friday.
 If your child will not attend, please notify me before 7:30 a.m. that day.
 Your hours of care are as listed within our contract.
 The National Association for the Education of Young Children recommends a restriction of ten (10) hours per day for a child in daycare for the welfare of the child.
-I will provide care for your child as per the hours listed within this agreement, which is based on your work hours and commute time.
-Fees will be applied accordingly for late pick-ups and early drops offs.
 Please note there is a 10:00 AM cut off for drop offs.
 If your child does not arrive by 10 AM, he / she will be marked absent for the day.

 Payment Schedules / Fees:

 Weekly tuition is due in advance of services being provided.
 Payment should be made on Friday and will be considered late if not received by Friday afternoon.
 If payment is not received prior to your child arriving on Monday, I will reserve the right to deny your child's admittance to daycare on Monday and until payment is made.
-A late charge of $5.00 per day per child will be charged for payments received late.
+Late charge are assessed if weekly payment is not received on time.
 If you know that you will be off on Friday, payment should be made earlier in the week and I will hold your check until Friday.

 A two week notice is required when you plan to withdraw your child.
 You are responsible for two weeks of tuition if you do not give the required notice.
 Absences of over one week without notification or payment of tuition will result in an automatic withdrawal.
 You will still be responsible for the two weeks of tuition.
 Re-admittance will include all back pay including late fees.
 The client must pay for this time period regardless of any other term

 How many children are in my care?

 I am currently licensed for Family Plus - which means I can have six children under the age of 5 plus two school aged children.
 In most cases there are between 5 and 6.